ibm-cloud-docs/blockchain-sw-251/howto/console-fixpack.md

 ibp-operator   1/1       1            1           1m
 ```

 If you experience a problem while you are updating the operator, go to this [troubleshooting topic](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-v2-troubleshooting#ibp-v2-troubleshooting-deployment-cr) for a list of commonly encountered problems.
-You can run the command to apply the original operator file, `kubectl apply -f operator.yaml` to restore your original operator deployment.

 ### Step four: Update the {{site.data.keyword.blockchainfull_notm}} console
 {: #install-fixpack-console-firewall}